 Good breeders should give you clear written instructions on what to feed your puppy, how to care for and groom them, and how often he should be given exercise.

 They should also supply you with basic information about the breed.
 You should receive the puppy’s health and vaccination records.

 Reputable breeders should provide a contract or some written, signed conditions of sale.

 Your breeder should give assistance and advice regarding taking care of the puppy after you have taken the puppy home.

-Many passionate breeders will ask that you just return the puppy or have him placed in a new home that gain their approval if you are no longer able care for them.
+Many passionate breeders will ask that you just return the puppy or have him placed in a new home that gains their approval if you are no longer able to care for them.